vanelsberg/APKautobuild/README.md

 An active internet connection is required while building the APK for getting the latest code and libraries to build the APK's

 # Changes

+20250410
+    * Updated this README
+    * Moved to Android SDK Platform and tools 35.0.2
+    * Improved image size
+    * Windows: allways do a clean build
+    * Windows: add script for generating .jks keyfile

 20240521
     * Updated this README